airr-community/airr-standards/docs/datarep/rearrangements.rst

 See the :ref:`format overview <DataRepresentations>` for details on how to structure this data.

-**"Junction" versus "CDR3"**
+**Junction versus CDR3**

-We work with the IMGT definitions of the junction/CDR3 regions.
+We work with the IMGT definitions of the junction and CDR3 regions.
 Specifically, the IMGT ``JUNCTION`` includes the conserved cysteine and tryptophan/phenylalanine residues, while ``CDR3`` excludes those two residues.
 Therefore, our ``junction`` and ``junction_aa`` fields which represent the extracted sequence include the two